marcoverpas/Leeds_lectures_2026/README.md

 > *Note on "real" vs. "physical" variables*.
 In this repository, variables described as "real" (real output, real final demand, real technical coefficients, and so on) should not be read as physical quantities (tons, units, hours).
 Actual datasets,
 > whether national accounts or input-output tables, record economic transactions in nominal (current-price) monetary terms.
 What we call "real" variables are these nominal values divided by a price index constructed for this purpose - an implicit,
 > model-specific deflator built for each macro variable.
-This index is not meant to represent the actual price level of that period.
-It is a constructed measure of relative
-> price change over time, used to strip nominal values of price effects.
+This index is used to strip nominal values of price effects.
 This distinction is not just semantic.
 Deflated series depend on the price index used and inherit the well-known index-number problems that arise when aggregating heterogeneous
 > goods and services.
 In particular, "real" technical coefficients computed from deflated data can change over time purely because relative prices shift, even when the underlying physical/technical relationship between inputs and output is unchanged.
 > We use "real" in the standard national-accounting sense throughout, but flag the distinction here to avoid the common conflation with "physical".